frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_procedure.md

  To access Quality Procedure, go to:
 > Home > Quality > Goal and Procedure > Quality Procedure

-## Creating a Quality Procedure
+## 1. How to create a Quality Procedure

- Steps for creating a Procedure
+1. Go to the Quality Procedure list, click on New.
+1. Enter the following details:

 * Procedure: Name of the Procedure that you intend to create.